 - Penetration Testing: As health care IT grows more complex, companies increasingly rely on third-party and open-source solutions to streamline deployments and infrastructure.
 Penetration testing from HALOCK helps identify potential vulnerabilities and deploy remediation strategies before cyber attackers compromise your network.
 Before launching a new telemedicine app, validate it is secure to handle private data.
 If you have changes on your network or are integrating systems with a recent acquisition, test your changing environment.
 Consider a Recurring Penetration Testing program to assess your safeguards throughout the year for a proactive security approach.

 - Health Care Incident Response: Should you experience a breach, HALOCK has the tools and expertise you need to quickly recover after a security incident and track the problem to its source.
 HALOCK’s incident response management, process, and planning provide comprehensive coverage in the event of a security breach.
 How your team responds, and how quickly they can can minimize risk and impact of a cyber attack.
+Many cyber insurance companies require a written incident response plan for coverage.
 Explore an ongoing program that gets in front of any potential threats or attacks.
 You can be response ready with an Incident Response Readiness as a Service (IRRaaS) program.